 1. He is in a different form (2).
-"There he was transfigured before them."
+"And he was transfigured before them."
 The Greek word for "transfigured" is the term from which we get metamorphosis.
-The term appears only four times in the Bible: here, in the parallel account of Matthew 17:2, and in Romans 12:2 and 2 Corinthians 3:18-the latter two texts express the Christian's progressive change into the likeness of Christ.
+Remember science class?
+The toad becomes a frog, the caterpillar becomes a butterfly.
+Metamorphosis.
+This term appears only four times in the Bible: here, in the parallel account of Matthew 17:2, and in Romans 12:2 and 2 Corinthians 3:18 (the latter two texts express the Christian's progressive change into the likeness of Christ).

 Wiersbe explains, "The word...describes a change on the outside that comes from the inside.
-It is the opposite of 'masquerade,' which is an outward change that does not come from within."
-By definition the word means, "to change; to transform the essential nature of something; to change into another form."
+It is the opposite of 'masquerade,' which is an outward change that does not come from within."5 By definition the word means, "to change; to transform the essential nature of something; to change into another form."
 And that's what happened to Jesus on that mountain.
 He took a different form.

+Think carefully.
+Throughout eternity past, the Triune God did not have a body.
+God is spirit, says John 4:24.
+But in order to reclaim fallen humanity, the Sovereign Lord chose to reveal Himself.
+The second person of the triune Godhead, who enjoyed eternal fellowship with the Father and the Spirit before He created the world, actually entered into this world.
+In what form?
+In the form of a man.

-The fact is, God is a spirit.
-In order for finite human beings to know Him, God has chosen to reveal Himself.
-We know that the second person of the triune Godhead existed before He entered the world in the form of a man.
-What "form" did the Son of God utilize prior to His incarnation?
-Isaiah saw the Lord and wrote this in Isaiah 6:1, "In the year that King Uzziah died, I saw the Lord seated on a throne, high and exalted, and the train of his robe filled the temple."
+What "form" had the Son of God utilized prior to His incarnation?
+We're treading on sacred ground as we answer that question.

+The prophet Isaiah can help us.
+He shares this experience in Isaiah 6:1, "In the year that King Uzziah died, I saw the Lord seated on a throne, high and exalted, and the train of his robe filled the temple."
+Who did Isaiah see?
+The Lord.

-You say, "Can we be sure Isaiah saw the second person of the triune Godhead?"
-John said he did in John 12:41, "Isaiah said this because he saw Jesus' glory and spoke about him."
+You say, "So did Isaiah see the second person of the triune Godhead?"

+The apostle John says he did, and keep in mind that he is one of the eyewitnesses on that mountain.
+He later wrote in John 12:41, "Isaiah said this because he saw Jesus' glory and spoke about him."